 OUR ECONOMIC ECOLOGY

-Perhaps the greatest misconception about US Treasury bonds today is that they are debt of the federal government.
+Perhaps the greatest misconception about U.S. Treasury bonds today is that they are debt of the federal government.
 They aren’t.
 Treasury bonds used to be debt, but not anymore.
 If the United States owed China its yuan, or owed Japan its yen, then the United States would be in debt.
-If the United States owes these countries nonconvertible US dollars, a currency that the US federal government creates, that’s not debt.
-It’s a liability, yes; an actual debt, no. We still do use that retro terminology, however, just like we still say how much horsepower your car engine has.
+If the United States owes these countries nonconvertible U.S. dollars, a currency that the U.S. federal government creates, that’s not debt.
+It’s liabilities to make interest payments and obligations to pay principals at maturity, yes; an actual debt, no. We still do use that retro terminology, however, just like we still say how much horsepower your car engine has.
 You don’t have to worry about driving your car too fast so as to not tire the horses out, yet that is the same thinking you hear and read today concerning our federal government debt, as if we might somehow run out of dollars, or tire them out.
 Remember, this applies only to the federal government.
 The federal government, because it is the issuer of dollars, dollars no longer convertible nor fixed to anything, is never in debt of dollars, just like IBM is never in debt of IBM stock because IBM can always issue more IBM shares.
-However, if you, me, any household, any business, any US local city, any US state, or any foreign government borrows dollars, gets a mortgage in dollars, takes out a loan in dollars, issues a municipal or dollar-denominated sovereign bond, then yes, that is debt.
+However, if you, me, any household, any business, any U.S. local city, any U.S. state, or any foreign government borrows dollars, gets a mortgage in dollars, takes out a loan in dollars, issues a municipal or dollar-denominated sovereign bond, then yes, that is debt.
 That is debt because we cannot issue dollars, we are users of dollars, when we deficit-spend we are on the hook for those dollars, and we have to get those dollars back from somewhere to return them.
 Let’s take a closer look at dollars and Treasury bonds.

 The dollars used to buy Treasury bonds usually originate from checking accounts at private banks and, because these dollars are excess dollars, were transferred overnight to the checking, or Reserve, account at the Fed.
 On the settlement date of the Treasury bond purchase, those dollars are then transferred from the Reserve, or checking, account at the Fed, over to the savings, or Securities, account at the Fed, and registered in the buyer’s name.
 That’s it; that’s buying a Treasury bond.
 Buying a long-term Treasury bond, a medium-term Treasury note, or a short-term Treasury bill is nothing but a simple transfer of dollars from the Fed’s checking account to the Fed’s savings account, just like you do at your own private bank, and for the very same reason—to transfer liquid, demand deposit of dollars over into an interest-earning time deposit of dollars.